jgraph/www.diagrams.net-source/_posts/2021-11-02-store-diagrams-notion.md

    * Some of these formats will let you choose additional options, such as embedding your diagram data.
 Click _Export_.
 3. If you selected to export to a file, click _Download_ to save the file to your device.

+Alternatively, you can download the image from the Notion page as you would any other image.
+It will download as a drawio.svg file (with embedded diagram data).

 [Learn more about export formats for diagrams](/blog/)

 ### Delete a diagram

 Delete a diagram from a Notion page just like you would any other content with ``Backspace`` or ``Delete``.
-Alternatively, select the diagram, then click on the little cross in the top right of the draw.io for Notion editor.
+Alternatively, click on the move handle and select Delete.
 <br /><img src="/assets/img/blog/notion-chrome-extension-delete-diagram.png" style="width=100%;max-width:600px;height:auto;" alt="Delete a diagram just as you would any other content in a Notion page">